What is a Tummy Tuck (Abdominoplasty)?

 For patients with excess abdominal skin limited to the lower abdomen, below the navel, a Mini-Tummy Tuck may be the best procedure.
 Here, a shorter incision is used, and liposuction is often added to achieve the best possible results.
 Post-operative discomfort is often less and recovery is shorter than for a full tummy tuck.

-Mommy Make-Over with Abdominoplasty
+Mommy Make-Over With Abdominoplasty

 For women who wish to re-contour all of the areas affected by pregnancy, Dr. Wiener routinely performs a “Mommy Make-Over.”
 Here, an Abdominoplasty (and possibly liposuction) is combined with breast enlargement or lifting to replace or improve upon what pregnancy has taken away.
 This has become one of Dr. Wiener’s most popular combination procedures.